jgaurilo/SmokeScreen/README.md

 The configuration file `smokescreen.conf` is well documented with how things must be configured.

 # Required Local Folders
-Note: these match the default configuration supplied
+Note: these match the default configuration supplied, feel free to use your own folders anywhere on your system.

     mkdir ~/.localmedia
     mkdir ~/.localmedia-cache
     mkdir ~/.google
     mkdir ~/media

-If your local media is somewhere else, you can move it to ~/.localmedia or you can cahnge the configuration to point to where your local media is actually stored.
+If you still have local media on your drive, you can move it to ~/.localmedia or you can cahnge the configuration to point to where your local media is actually stored.
+If you don't have any media locally, the defaults will work well.

 # Required rclone Remotes